cromozooom/base-rem-converter/README.md

 # base-rem-converter

-1. use Live server
+1. Install live server and use it for index.html

-2. run `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`
+2. use `npm run dev` or `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`